moj-analytical-services/writing_functions_in_r/README.md

 kinds of problems - it’s generally best to make sure that a function doesn’t already exist before writing your own.

-## Best practice
+## Good practice

 Writing a function is easy, writing a really good function can be a lot harder!
 Here are a few things to consider:

-### Give your function a good name

-The name of a function should give you a good idea of what it does.
-Generally function names should be concise and use verbs rather than nouns.

-### Pass variables into the function as arguments

-While functions can access objects that haven’t been passed in as an argument, this is generally bad practice as it makes code much harder to understand and modify, and makes the function itself harder to reuse.

-### Document your code
+### Document your functions

 You should have comments explaining what your function does, what each argument is, and what it returns.

+### Pass all inputs that a function needs as arguments

+A function can access objects in its surrounding environment that were not passed in as arguments, but this can make code harder to follow and maintain.
+It is better to pass all objects that a function uses as arguments.
+This makes it clear what the function depends on and makes it easier to reuse elsewhere.

+### Do one thing

+Each function should have a single responsibility.
+If it seems to do more than one thing, consider whether it can be broken up into separate functions.
+This leads to simpler and more flexible code that is easier to understand, maintain and write tests for.

 ------------------------------------------------------------------------

-### Keep it short

-A rule of thumb is if all the code for your function doesn’t fit on your screen at the same time, it’s probably too complicated.
-Consider splitting it up into multiple functions.

 ### Generalise

 Think about whether there are ways you can make your function usable in more situations.
-For example, is there anything you’re hard-coding that you could set as an argument instead?
+For example, is there anything you have hard-coded (set directly in the function) that could be passed as an argument instead?

-### Vectorise by default

-R is designed to work well with vectors (e.g. columns of a dataframe).
-Where possible you should write your function so it can take a vector as an input and apply the transformation to each element.
-The `generalise_names()` function we looked at is a good example of this!

 ### Ask for feedback